On Profinite Hyperbolicity and Diophantine Geometry: Preliminaries on hyperbolic groups

 \begin{defn} A finitely generated group $G$ is called hyperbolic, if for some finite generating set $\Gamma$ the Cayley graph of $G$ with respect to $\Gamma$ is a hyperbolic space with word metric. \end{defn}

 In order to show that hyperbolicity is well-defined one has to use the notion of quasi-isometries between metric spaces and the fact that hyperbolicity is a quasi-isometric invariant.
 Important examples of hyperbolic groups are finite groups, free groups of finite rank, fundamental groups of compact Riemannian manifolds with negative sectional curvature, and groups properly discontinuously acting on hyperbolic spaces with compact quotient.
-Here are some properties hyperbolic groups: A hyperbolic group is finitely presented.
+Here are some properties of hyperbolic groups: A hyperbolic group is finitely presented.
 It can not contain a subgroup isomorphic to $\Bbb Z\oplus \Bbb Z$.
 A finite index subgroup is hyperbolic if and only if the ambient group is.
 A hyperbolic groups acts freely and transitively on a contractible finite dimensional locally finite polyhedral complex.
-As a consequence, it contains only finitely many conjugacy classes of torsion elements. \begin{defn} Let $G$ be an infinitely generated discrete group, which is an increasing union of a chain of its finitely generated subgroups $G_i$ with $G_i\subset G_j$ for $i<j$.
-For $\Gamma_i$ a finite generating set for $G_i$ such that $\Gamma_i\subset \Gamma_j$ for $i<j$, the Cayley graph of $G$ with respect to $\cup_i \Gamma_i$ is defined to be the increasing union of Cayley graphs of $G_i$ with respect to $\Gamma_i$.
-The group $G$ is called hyperbolic, if it is a union of finitely generated subgroups $G_i$ as above, such that its Cayley graph with respect to $\cup_i \Gamma_i$ equipped with word metric is a hyperbolic metric space.
-Equivalently, the Cayley graphs of $G_i$ with respect to $\Gamma_i$ are $\delta$-hyperbolic for a non-negative $\delta$ independent of $i$. \end{defn}

-This way, infinitely generated discrete groups could inherit hyperbolicity structures from finitely generated groups.
-Our leading example for infinitely generated hyperbolic groups is infinitely generated free group.
-Hyperbolicity of an infinitely generated discrete group shall be proved to be independent of the choices made for a chain of finitely generated hyperbolic subgroups and their generators.
+As a consequence, it contains only finitely many conjugacy classes of torsion elements.